Best Applied Science Apps for Elementary (K-5)

 Choosing Applied Science Apps

 Look for software that demands active engagement.
 The best tools prompt children to build and analyze instead of passively watching animations, ideally connecting digital tasks to physical activities.
 Privacy is another major concern.
-Because a recent report found that 72 percent of educational apps share student data without consent Lunesia, you should always read the publisher's data collection policies before downloading.
+Because a recent report found that 72 percent of educational apps share student data without consent, you should always read the publisher's data collection policies before downloading.

 Applied science apps for elementary students work best when they offer open-ended problem solving rather than simple drills.
 Allowing multiple solutions to a single challenge mimics actual scientific work.
 See if the app includes materials to help adults guide the process.
-Adult support significantly increases the educational value of digital science tools EDC.
+Adult support significantly increases the educational value of digital science tools.

 Category Data and Trends